 15 Symptoms Of Depression And Anxiety

-Anxiety and depression are some of the most common mental health issues, with tens of millions of people suffering from them in the United States alone.
-While it's common to have emotional ups and downs throughout life, prolonged mental and emotional distress can be a sign of a more serious illness.
+Anxiety and depression are some of the most common mental disorders today- and their prevalence is on the rise.
+The Center of Disease Control and Prevention reported that there has been a significant increase in the percentage of people in America exhibiting signs of anxiety or depression since the COVID-19 pandemic.
 Anxiety and depression can have a profound impact on work, relationships, and personal life, so it's important to receive a proper diagnosis in order to take the right steps to manage your mental health.

-Not sure if you're suffering from depression or anxiety?
-While mental illness varies from person to person, there are a few common symptoms to be on the lookout for.
-The more symptoms you experience and the longer you experience them for, the more likely you are to be suffering from a mental illness like anxiety or depression.
+Not sure if you're going through depression or anxiety?
+While mental illness varies from person to person, there are a few common signs and symptoms to be on the lookout for.
+The more symptoms you experience and the longer you experience them for, the more likely you are to be dealing with a mental illness like anxiety or depression.

 Symptoms of Anxiety and Depression